kelseyandersen/DataVizR/intro/presentation.md

 Move onto some coding
 ====================================
 <br><br>
-Move the cursor onto a line with R code and pres:
+Move the cursor onto a line with R code and press:
 - (Win)*Ctrl* + *Enter* or
 - (MAC)*Cmd* + *Return*.
 <br>